 Pieces of radio history are displayed together with important protagonists, places or stations on a celestial map, which shows interconnections between the various entities.
 This poetic while abstract interface design allows for a meandering learning experience, resembling the journey just taken among the transmitter stations.

 An exhibition catalog complements the digital media.
-Amongst other things, it contains a list of all pieces of radio art featured and an explanation of the narratives they are devided into.
+Amongst other things, it contains a list of all pieces of radio art featured and an explanation of the narratives they are divided into.

 One key technical challenge was to custom-build a tracking system based on the standard wifi technology, while at the same time able to serve as a data network.
 A central server monitors the handhelds moving about the room and matches them to predefined near and very-near areas around the transmitter stations.